hzaatiti-NYU/meg-pipeline/docs/source/experimentdesign.rst

 - Triggering all channels on the KIT machine one by one

-The following script triggers each event channel on the KIT from 224 to 231.
+The following script triggers each event channel on the KIT from 224 to 231,

+`test_all_meg_channels_triggers.m <https://github.com/hzaatiti-NYU/meg-pipeline/blob/main/experiments/general/test_all_meg_channels_triggers.m>`_.

 .. literalinclude:: ../../experiments/general/test_all_meg_channels_triggers.m
   :language: matlab